-The intangible assets acquired consisted of developed technology.
-The fair value of the developed technology acquired was determined based on an income approach using the "relief from royalty method," which estimated the value by discounting the royalties avoided by acquiring the technology to present value as of the valuation date.
-The acquired developed technology asset is being amortized on a straight-line basis over the estimated useful life of 10 years.
+The fair value of the developed technology acquired was determined based on an income approach using the "excess earnings method" which estimated the value of the intangible asset by discounting the future projected earnings of the asset to present value as of the valuation date.
+The acquired developed technology asset is being amortized on a straight-line basis over its estimated useful life of eleven years.